nedbat/cog/docs/running.rst

 will run Cog over mycode.txt, but first define a global variable called thefile with a value of "fooey.xml".
-This variable can then be referenced in your generator code.
+This variable can then be referenced in your Python code.
 You can provide multiple ``-D`` arguments on the command line, and all will be defined and available.

 The value is always interpreted as a Python string, to simplify the problem of